Sachinkry/YTube-music-filter/README.md

-# YTube Home Page Music Filter
+# YTube Home Page Music Filter, a chrome extension

 - I used to listen to a lot of music without thinking, which hurt my productivity.
 So, I made a Chrome extension to hide any music videos recommended on the YouTube home page.
 - Not super efficient but it works reasonably well.